 D) Using non-standard parameters as representative of business performance:

-Many a times, managements create new parameters to describe their business performance.
+Many times, managements create new parameters to describe their business performance.
 Such parameters are not the standard parameters of profitability or efficiency as described in accounting standards.
 However, many times, they help investors understand the status of companies of any particular industry in a better fashion.

 Such creative parameters are essential but due to non-standardization, the managements get an opportunity to change their definitions as per their requirements.
 Some of the examples covered in the book “Financial Shenanigans” are:

 a.
 “Same-store sales” for retailers, restaurants: